nestybox/sysbox/docs/user-guide/install-k8s.md

 Prior to installing Sysbox, ensure each K8s worker node where you will install Sysbox meets the following requirement:

--   The node's OS must be Ubuntu Focal or Bionic (with a 5.3+ kernel).
+-   The node's OS must be Ubuntu Jammy, Focal, or Bionic (with a 5.4+ kernel).

 -   We recommend a minimum of 4 CPUs (e.g., 2 cores with 2 hyperthreads) and 4GB
     of RAM in each worker node.
 Though this is not a hard requirement, smaller